-[para 80] The Custodian advised that following the discovery of the unauthorized accesses in 2016, the Employee was required to, and did complete the InfoCare - On Our Best Behaviors (then known as Collect It Protect It) training module, and re-signed the Confidentiality and User agreement.
-It further advised that the Employee would have been subject to managerial monitoring and performance management.
-It also advised that the Employee faced employment based discipline.
-The Custodian also advised that the Employee, as with all employees, renews privacy training every three years.
-Additionally, the Custodian masked the Complainant's health information in Netcare to provide an additional layer of protection.
+subject to managerial monitoring and performance management and that Employee B faced employment based discipline.
+Further, the Custodian advised that the Employee B remains employed by AHS, and as with all employees, renews privacy training every three years.
+The Custodian advised that Employee A is no longer employed by AHS.
+Finally, the Custodian advised that it had masked the Complainant's health information in Netcare to provide an additional layer of protection.

-[para 81] In her rebuttal submission, the Complainant took issue with the fact that the Employee was still employed by the Custodian.32 If the Complainant is asking that I order the Custodian to terminate the Employee's employment, I do not have the authority under the Act to make such an order.
-I do not have the authority under the Act to issue fines, disciplinary actions or other punitive measures.33
+[para 85] In her rebuttal submission, the Complainant's Mother took issue with the fact that Employee B was still employed by the Custodian.36 If the Complainant's Mother is asking that I order the Custodian to terminate Employee B's employment, I do not have the authority under the Act to make such an order.
+I do not have the authority to issue fines, disciplinary actions or other punitive measures.37

-[para 82] There is no evidence before me to indicate that the Employee accessed the Complainant's health information in contravention of the Act after the Custodian addressed the Employee's actions with them following its investigation in 2016, and took the steps it took to protect the Complainant's health information from any further unauthorized access by the Employee.
+[para 86] There is no evidence before me to indicate that either Employee A or Employee B accessed the Complainant's health information in contravention of the Act after the Custodian addressed Employee A and Employee B's actions with each of them following its investigation in 2016, and took the steps it took to protect the Complainant's health information from any further unauthorized access by Employee A or Employee B.

-[para 83] I find that by requiring the Employee to complete the Collect It Protect It training module and re-sign the Confidentiality and User Agreement after the unauthorized accesses were discovered in 2016, and by masking the Complainant's health information in Netcare to protect it from any further unauthorized accesses, and by implementing the additional measures in 2016 for all employees regarding privacy training, the Custodian met its obligations under section 60.
+[para 87] I find that by requiring Employee A and Employee B to complete the Collect it Protect It training module and re-sign the Confidentiality and User Agreement after the unauthorized accesses were discovered in 2016, and by masking the Complainant's health information in Netcare to protect it from any further unauthorized accesses, and by implementing the additional measures in 2016 for all employees regarding privacy training, the Custodian met its obligations under section 60.